ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/InPlaceCatcher.md

 Running out of box space is a huge problem in this game.
 So you will want to mass transfer all your shinies out of your main and into secondary save files.
 But to do that, you need a lot of trade fodder to facilitate that transfer.
 As of this writing, Pokémon Home connectivity has not been released for this game.

+This program can also be used to (inefficiently) grind Mable's research for catching each type of Pokémon 50 times.

 <img src="images/InPlaceCatcher.png">